What’s more disturbing than when someone Tries to Cut YOu Down For NO Reason?

 Examine your expectations

-Otherwise, if your expectations are unreasonable, self-serving, or left unspoken, you’re setting yourself up for disappointment and frustration.
+It’s important to make the expectations in your relationships are reasonable, impartial, and have been clearly communicated.
+Otherwise, if your expectations, or those of others, are unreasonable, self-serving, or unspoken, you’re setting yourself up for disappointment and frustration.

 Next, run those expectations by three tests.

-Many things we do have an effect on other people, and we all depend on our expectations of each other to function as a society.
+Reasonable: Many things we do have an effect on other people, and we all depend on our expectations of each other to function as a society.
 There are also established standards for all sorts of endeavors—like math, music or customer service—that make someone helpful or disruptive.
 That’s why people need to correct each other sometimes, especially in relationships, teams, and communities.

-Consider why they didn’t act according to your expectations.
+Clear: Consider why they didn’t act according to your expectations.
 Either they blatantly betrayed your trust, or what felt like a betrayal was actually a misunderstanding, disagreement, or lack of communication.

 Were your expectations clear, understood, and agreed upon?
 Was this done explicitly (by verbal or written agreement) or implicitly (through assumed social norms)?